fsharp/fslang-design/RFCs/FS-1055-subsumption-for-yield-in-sequence-expression.md

-# F# RFC FS-1055 - align subsumption for `yield` in sequence/list/array expressions with simple expressions
+# F# RFC FS-1055 -  subsumption for `yield` in sequence/list/array expressions

 * [x] Approved in principle